hello-robot/stretch_install/docs/install_ubuntu_18.04.md

 ![](./images/18.04/installer_network.png)

-It is suggested to use a wired connection if possible for a faster install; your connection status should be visible in the top right of the display
+It is suggested to use a wired connection if possible for a faster install; your connection status should be visible in the top right of the display.

 ![](./images/18.04/wifi.png)